Mordechai Navi Synagogue: Background

-The Mordechai Navi Synagogue is the only Jewish place of worship in Armenia.
+The Mordechai Navi Synagogue is the only synagogue in Armenia.
+It is located on 23 Nar-Dos Street of the central Kentron district.
 It is headed by the Chief Rabbi of Armenia Gershon Burstein.

 The Jewish community in Armenia has a history of 2,000 years, when first Jewish groups settled in Armenia after the destruction of Solomon's Temple in Jerusalem.
 However, currently the Jewish population in Armenia is around 100 only.
 Rima Varzhapetyan-Feller is the head of the Jewish community in Armenia since 1996.
+According to Varzhapetyan, Jews rarely had problems in Armenia.